-A label on your sun visor says, "Never put a rear-facing child seat in the front."
+A label on the sun visor says, "Never put a rear-facing child restraint in the front."
 This is because the risk to the rear-facing child is so great, if the airbag deploys.

-A child in a rear-facing child restraint can be seriously injured or killed if the right front passenger's airbag inflates.
+A child in a rear-facing child restraint can be seriously injured or killed if the right front passenger airbag inflates.
 This is because the back of the rear-facing child restraint would be very close to the inflating airbag.
+A child in a forward-facing child restraint can be seriously injured or killed if the right front passenger airbag inflates and the passenger seat is in a forward position.

-Even though the passenger sensing system is designed to turn off the right front passenger's frontal airbag if the system detects a rear-facing child restraint, no system is fail-safe, and no one can guarantee that an airbag will not deploy under some unusual circumstance, even though it is turned off.
-We recommend that rear-facing child restraints be secured in a rear seat, even if the airbag is off.
+Even if the passenger sensing system has turned off the right front passenger frontal airbag, no system is fail-safe.
+No one can guarantee that an airbag will not deploy under some unusual circumstance, even though it is turned off.

+Secure rear-facing child restraints in a rear seat, even if the airbag is off.
 If you secure a forward-facing child restraint in the right front seat, always move the front passenger seat as far back as it will go.
 It is better to secure the child restraint in a rear seat.

-See Passenger Sensing System on page 1-61 for additional information.
+See Passenger Sensing System on page 1-63 for additional information.

-When securing a child restraint in a rear seating position, study the instructions that came with your child restraint to make sure it is compatible with this vehicle.
+When securing a child restraint in a rear seating position, study the instructions that came with the child restraint to make sure it is compatible with this vehicle.

-Wherever you install a child restraint, be sure to secure the child restraint properly.
+Wherever a child restraint is installed, be sure to secure the child restraint properly.

 Keep in mind that an unsecured child restraint can move around in a collision or sudden stop and injure people in the vehicle.
-Be sure to properly secure any child restraint in your vehicle - even when no child is in it.
+Be sure to properly secure any child restraint in the vehicle - even when no child is in it.